Episode 14

 ACTIVITIES: You can practice dancing together, clap patterns, jump rope, marching to a beat and singing.

-Coincidentally, rhythm and timing is also very important for a child’s ability to engage and relate to others – in conversation, you are always doing a ‘dance’ as a two–way interaction involves a pattern of back and forth exchanges, either verbal or non-verbal.
+Coincidentally, rhythm and timing is also very important for a child’s ability to engage and relate with others – in conversation, you are always doing a “dance” as a two–way interaction involves a pattern of back and forth exchanges, either verbal or non verbal.

 Lastly, and very importantly – we need integrated sensory input.
 In order to have effective motor planning, we need to ensure that our sensory systems are working together.

 Think about the above example of the baby and mother’s voice.
-If the child had an underresponsive auditory system, maybe he would not have heard his mother in the first place, which means the sequence of actions after may never occur.
-If the child’s vestibular system was overresponsive, perhaps he would have difficulty moving his head in various positions to locate his mother because it would be too overwhelming for his sensory system.
+If the child had an under-responsive auditory system, maybe they would not have heard their mother in the first place, which means the sequence of actions after may never occur.
+If the child’s vestibular system was overresponsive, perhaps they would have difficulty moving their head in various positions to locate their mother because it would be too overwhelming for their sensory system.

 ACTIVITIES: To strengthen this, you can engage in activities that target many senses at once such as gymnastics, swimming or yoga.

-Now that you have a better understanding of the significance that motor planning and sequencing play in a child’s development, you can plan to do some of the activities described above with your child and bring this knowledge to his or her team at school.
+Now that you have a better understanding of the significance that motor planning and sequencing play in a child’s development, you can plan to do some of the activities described above with your child and bring this knowledge to their team at school.

-Next time we will resume with our Stumbling blocks in Floortime series, focusing on the second functional emotional developmental capacity: Fostering attention and engagement.
+Next time, we will resume with our stumbling blocks in Floortime series, focusing on Functional Emotional Developmental Capacity (FEDC) 2: Fostering engaging and relating.